arjo129/vps_localization/README.md

 ![annot_tool](docs/images/floorplan_annotator.png)

 It was amazing that I could do this in two prompts.
 In general I've found vibe coding to be great for building such one-of tools.
 After that we post-process the annotations.
-For each point on the corridor we sample potential locations where the list of shops are visible.
+For each point on the corridor we determine which shops will be visible based on which direction a user is facing.

 ```python
 def preprocess_visible_shops(annotations, grid, grid_info, radius=50):